 Tips for Steaming garments

 Steamers are available in varying sizes and with different features.
 Based on your requirements, you need to choose the ideal one form the lot.
-Like most appliances, it takes some time to use a steamer efficiently.
+Like most appliances, it takes some time for steaming efficiently.
 The following are some tips that will help you when using one.

-- Select a steamer model that has temperature control.
+- Select a steaming machine that has temperature control.
 Different fabrics react differently to the application of heat.
 Having varying temperatures will prevent damages regardless of the garment type.

 - Suppose the wrinkles are too tough to remove, steam from inside the garment.
 This will effectively remove all the wrinkles.

 - When it comes to jackets, coats, blazers, or even shirts, steaming is the better option than ironing.
 Remember to hang the garments before steaming for the best results.